Design and Evaluate Recomposited OR-AND-XOR-PUF

-\mypara{\bf Types of Non-linearity Injection} As highlighted in~\cite{gao2020physical,ruhrmair2013puf}, the key insight behind the PUF recomposition is that one type of modeling attack usually tends to be efficient only on one type of PUF topology.
-By combining different type of PUF typologies together, it is expected to improve the recomposited PUF's resilience when each of this modeling attacks are individually mounted.
+As highlighted in~\cite{gao2020physical,ruhrmair2013puf}, the key insight behind the PUF recomposition is that one type of modeling attack typically tends to be efficient only on one type of PUF topology.
+By combining different types of PUF typologies together, it is expected to improve the recomposited PUF's resilience when each of these modeling attacks is individually mounted.
 In this work, we have followed this insight and demonstrated the enhanced modeling resilience with OAX-APUF.
-Instead of solely relying on the XOR bitwise operation to add non-linearity to OAX-APUF, we have also employed OR and AND logic operations as differing means of non-linearity injection.
-This OAX-APUF exhibits higher resilience and better reliability.
-Beyond OR, AND, and XOR enabled logic operations, future work can investigate combination of simple arithmetic operation such as summation and subtraction as additional means of non-linearity injection.
+Instead of solely relying on the XOR bitwise operation to add nonlinearity to OAX-APUF, we have also used OR and AND logic operations as differing means of nonlinearity injection.
+The proposed OAX-APUF exhibits better reliability.
+Although current PUF recomposition is still threatened by ever evolved modeling attacks, it is expected a proper recomposition should markedly harden these attacks (e.g., later discussed in Section~\ref{sec:hetero}).
+This is esimilar to a single round of substitution, and the permutation network in the block cipher design yields weak security, but properly applying more rounds with careful organization can lead to a secure design.
+Beyond OR, AND, and XOR enabled logic operations, future work can investigate a combination of other simple arithmetic operations, such as summation and subtraction, as additional means of nonlinearity injection and may combine them.